uselagoon/lagoon/docs/using-lagoon-advanced/environment-variables.md

 #### `BAAS_CUSTOM_RESTORE_ENDPOINT`

-Specify the S3 compatible endpoint where any Lagoon initiated backups should be stored.
+Specify the S3 compatible endpoint where any Lagoon initiated restores should be stored.

 An example custom setting would be: `http://10.144.1.224:9000`

 #### `BAAS_CUSTOM_RESTORE_BUCKET`

-Specify the bucket name where any Lagoon initiated backups should be stored.
+Specify the bucket name where any Lagoon initiated restores should be stored.

 An example custom setting would be: `example-restore-bucket`

 #### `BAAS_CUSTOM_RESTORE_ACCESS_KEY`

-Specify the access key Lagoon should use to access the custom backup bucket.
+Specify the access key Lagoon should use to access the custom restore bucket.

 An example custom setting would be: `AAAAAAAAAAAA12345`

 #### `BAAS_CUSTOM_RESTORE_SECRET_KEY`

-Specify the secret key Lagoon should use to access the custom backup bucket.
+Specify the secret key Lagoon should use to access the custom restore bucket.

 An example custom setting would be: `12345AAAAAAAAAAAA`